 So, what constitutes a dental emergency?
 When a toothache or another dental emergency strikes, the emergency dentists at Pine Island Road Dental Care are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+We handle a wide range of emergency dental issues, which may include:

 - Toothaches- Severe pain is a sign that something is amiss.
 The longer you wait, the more difficult (and expensive) the solution.
 Rinsing out your mouth with warm saltwater will hopefully dislodge any trapped food between your teeth.
 If you are experiencing facial swelling, use a cold compress and acetaminophen for temporary relief.

 - Cut Tongue, Lip, or Cheek- For bleeding, apply pressure with sterile gauze to reduce the chances of infection and complication.
 Use your better judgment as well; if the cut looks significant, and bleeding does not seem to be subsiding, contact an emergency room.

 - Broken, Cracked, or Chipped Tooth- Not sure what to do for a broken tooth?
 Start by rinsing the area with warm water.
 Place a cold compress over the site of the injury.
 If you can, recover any broken tooth fragments.
 If possible, save the tooth fragment and rinse both your mouth and the salvaged tooth pieces with warm water.

 - Knocked Out Permanent Tooth- Recover the tooth and hold it by the crown (top), not the root.
 Rinse, but do not over-cleaning or over-handling.
 Put and hold the tooth in place using a clean piece of gauze or cloth.
 If reinsertion is impossible, carry the tooth in a cup of milk or water.
 Stopping the bleeding is most important.
 Don’t remove any attached tissue, they help re-secure the tooth!